Consumer awareness

 Customers are reportedly receiving phone calls from scammers claiming to be from their “utility company”.
 Those contacted are being threatened with having their utility services disconnected if they do not immediately provide payment.
 The fraudulent caller may instruct the person to send a money order in the amount they claim is outstanding.
 In some cases, those contacted have been asked by the scammers to make a bank deposit, send a wire transfer or purchase a retailer gift card.

 Utilities Kingston customer service does not place calls from an outbound 1-800 number.
-Our standard procedure for lengthy overdue accounts is to provide multiple notices prior to disconnection.
-Utilities Kingston always hand-delivers a Final Notice to the service address prior to any disconnection.
-For lengthy overdue accounts, we request payments be made at City Hall, or via Paymentus, a third-party credit card payment provider.
+Our standard procedure for lengthy overdue accounts is to provide multiple notices before disconnection.
+Utilities Kingston always hand-delivers a Final Notice to the service address before any disconnection.
+For lengthy overdue accounts, we request payments be made at City Hall or via Paymentus, a third-party credit card payment provider.
 Learn more about Payment Options.